 - Updated Portfolio – Artist Statements, Photos

 - If you’re constantly showing your work, it compels you to create more.
 Because you don’t want to share the same old things all the time.
-So your work, artist statements, resumes, and photos will always be up to date.
-Since you’re always creating.
+So your work, artist statements, resumes, and photos will always be updated.
+Since you’re always creating and showing your work.

 - Builds Your Credibility / Resume

-- If building a professional career out of this is important to you, then the history of your shared work will serve as a solid record of your ability to create good work.
+- If building a professional art career is important to you, then the history of your shared work will serve as a solid record of your ability to create good work.
 It’s a resume and credibility builder.

 - Opportunity to Sell Your Work